gadget-inc/templates/monthly-subscription-template/.template/docs/setup.md

   - Fetches the selected plan's information
   - Calculates the available trial days for the shop
   - Converts the price of the plan to the shop's currency
-  - Calls the Shopify API's AppSubscriptionCreate GraphQL mutation
+  - Calls the Shopify API's [appSubscriptionCreate](https://shopify.dev/docs/api/admin-graphql/2023-07/mutations/appSubscriptionCreate) GraphQL mutation
   - Updates shopifyShop record using `record.field = value` notation

 - The user is redirected from the frontend to the subscription confirmation page

   - If rejected, the user is sent back to the Shopify admin
   - If approved, the page is redirected to the `confirmation-callback` route